Cocaine Abuse and Addiction Treatment Options

 - Strokes respiratory failure

-Cocaine also affects every person a little differently.
-It can cause over-stimulation, erratic social behavior, a variety of mental and physical health issues, and more.
+Cocaine also affects every person a little differently — it can cause over-stimulation, erratic social behavior, a variety of mental and physical health issues, and more.

 Cocaine can also drastically reduce a person’s need for food and sleep.
 The high only lasts from 5 to 30 minutes.

-Short-term effects of cocaine abuse include:
+Short-term symptoms, signs, and effects of cocaine abuse include:

 - Dilated pupils